 10. Larger Produce

-Probably the biggest benefit of vertical farming is the fact that it helps produce more crops in general.
-As we already know, this mode of farming enables cultivars to produce crops consistently in a small area.
+The biggest benefit of vertical farming is that it helps produce more crops in general.
+As we already know, this mode of farming enables cultivators to produce crops consistently in a small area.
 Interestingly, it also boosts the amount of produce.

-Unlike traditional farming which may depend on the season, water, space, area, sunlight, and several other external factors for bulk produce; such is not the case with vertical farming.
-Instead, it will continuously produce bulk produce if you meet all the perquisites.
+Unlike traditional farming, which may depend on the season, water, space, area, sunlight, and several other external factors for bulk produce, such is not the case with vertical farming.
+Instead, it will continuously produce a bulk amount of yield if you meet all the perquisites.

 Disadvantages of Vertical Farming